Use document merging to combine multiple files into one PDF.

 try (Document document = Document.open("input.docx")) {

-Create a PdfEditor instance to work with the document:
+Create a PdfEditor instance for merge operations:

 PdfEditor editor = PdfEditor.edit(document);